ibrahimothman/InventoryApp/README.md

 # InventoryApp
-simple android app help you to run a product store
+Simple android app help you to run a product store

+# Project Overview
+This project is part of Android Basic Nanodegree at udacity